Wuhan government of the Republic of China

-The Wuhan Nationalist government (武漢國民政府), also known as the Wuhan government, Wuhan regime, or Hankow government, was a government dominated by the left-wing of the Nationalist or Kuomintang (KMT) Party of China that was based in Wuhan from 5 December 1926 to 21 September 1927, led first by Eugene Chen, and later by Wang Jingwei.
+The Wuhan government (Note: also referred to as the Wuhan regime or Hankow government) (武漢政府) of the Republic of China (中華民國), was established by the left-wing of the Kuomintang in Wuhan following the capture of the city during the Northern Expedition.
+The government was eventually dissolved and reconciled with the Nanjing faction after the Kuomintang's purge of Chinese Communist Party members and the conclusion of the Nanjing–Wuhan split.

 Following the capture of Wuhan during the Northern Expedition, the Nationalist government based in Guangzhou moved there in December 1926.
-In April 1927, after National Revolutionary Army (NRA) commander-in-chief Chiang Kai-shek purged communists and leftists in the "Shanghai massacre", the Wuhan government split with Chiang in what is known as the "Nanjing–Wuhan split" (寧漢分裂).
+In April 1927, after National Revolutionary Army (NRA) commander-in-chief Chiang Kai-shek purged communists and leftists in the Shanghai massacre, the Wuhan government split with Chiang in what is known as the "Nanjing–Wuhan split" (寧漢分裂).
 Chiang subsequently formed his own government in Nanjing.
 While Chiang continued the Northern Expedition on his own, increasing tensions between communists and the KMT in the Wuhan government resulted in a new purge of communists from that government, and an eventual reconciliation with the Nanjing faction, after which the government moved to Nanjing.